A space for honest conversations, expert insights, and gentle guidance on the journey to emotional wellness.

 Mind Over Mountains

-At Climbing Hills Counseling, I provide virtual therapy for high-achieving women in North Carolina, South Carolina, Idaho, and Florida who feel overwhelmed, anxious, or weighed down by self-doubt despite appearing capable and successful.
+At Climbing Hills Counseling, I provide virtual therapy for high-achieving women in North Carolina, South Carolina, Idaho, Vermont, and Florida who feel overwhelmed, anxious, or weighed down by self-doubt despite appearing capable and successful.
 Mind Over Mountains is a supportive space for women navigating perfectionism, motherhood, and chronic mental load, offering grounded, evidence-based counseling to help you reconnect with a more authentic, regulated sense of self from the comfort of your home.

 Each post is written with you in mind, offering compassionate guidance, evidence-based strategies, and practical tools to help you feel seen, supported, and empowered.